 - Electron Microscopy

-The Cellular and Molecular Pathology Branch is organized into seven scientific groups which are led by board certified pathologists and laboratory animal medicine scientists, and fellows of the international academy of toxicologic pathologists.
+CMPB is organized into eight scientific groups that are led by board certified pathologists and laboratory animal medicine scientists, and fellows of the International Academy of Toxicologic Pathology.

 - Clinical Pathology Group

 - Imaging Sciences and Artificial Intelligence Group